Surf Ninjas: Production and video game

 Surf Ninjas was filmed during the summer of 1992.
 Filming locations included Thailand and Hawaii.
 The second half of the film was shot first, and the crew moved to Los Angeles to film the first half.
-New Line Cinema and Sega of America established a financial relationship in which a Sega Game Gear video game (US and PAL versions) would be developed for the film.
+New Line Cinema and Sega of America established a financial relationship in which a Game Gear video game would be developed for the film.
 Game designers began developing the video game Surf Ninjas when the film was only in its scripting phase, receiving creative input from director Neal Israel.
-In conjunction with the Game Gear title, a Sega Genesis game was also planned.
+In conjunction with the Game Gear title, a Genesis game was also planned.
 In turn, Sega partially financed the film.
+According to Cowan, the inclusion of the Game Gear was made after suggestions were made to at first use a Game Boy.

 Screenwriter Dan Gordon said that he wrote action sequences that would both suit the film and serve as a springboard for the video game.
-In the film, one of the lead characters is shown playing the Surf Ninjas video game on a Sega Game Gear.
+In the film, one of the lead characters is shown playing the Surf Ninjas video game on a Game Gear.
 The video game was released in August, before the film's release, and it was considered the first movie-based video game to precede the film itself.

-Surf Ninjas video games were also released for the Amiga 1200 computer and an unrelated CD32 console in 1994 by Flair Software/MicroValue.
+Surf Ninjas video games were also released for the Amiga 1200 computer and CD32 console in 1994 by Flair Software/MicroValue.

 Release

 The studio New Line Cinema released Surf Ninjas two weeks earlier than its commercial release date in Evansville, Indiana and Lubbock, Texas as part of a test of regional markets.
 The early release marked the first time that a major film was released in Evansville before its national opening without any local ties.
 The president of theatrical marketing at New Line, Chris Pula, selected Evansville for its family-oriented audiences.
 Pula explained: "Evansville is traditionally a strong family market.
 Also, we have a strong relationship with the exhibitors in that area".
-The president said that the studio was testing the film in a larger market than usual due to its uncertainty about the film's reception, and that the studio would measure its marketing success with ticket receipts.
+The president said that the studio was testing the film in a larger market than usual due to its uncertainty about the film's reception and that the studio would measure its marketing success with ticket receipts.

 Surf Ninjas was widely released in 1,321 theaters in the United States on August 20, 1993.
 Over its opening weekend, the film grossed $2 million, placing 13th in box office rankings, ahead of Manhattan Murder Mystery.
 Surf Ninjas ultimately grossed $4.9 million in the United States.
-The film was released on VHS on December 29, 1993.
+The film was released on VHS on January 5, 1994.
 It was subsequently released on DVD on September 3, 2002.